specialunderwear/robotlegs-dungdungdung/README.rst

 To setup dungdungdung, you have to create and map some objects.
 For the default setup you can just use the ``defaultSetup`` utility function in some command::

+    import org.swiftsuspenders.Injector;
     import dung.dung.dung.defaultSetup
-    import org.swiftsuspenders.Injector;
+    import dung.dung.dung.interfaces.INodeMap;

     class StartUpCommand extends Command
     {
         override public function execute():void
         {
             // pass defaultSetup an org.swiftsuspenders.Injector object,
             // cast if needed.
-            defaultSetup(this.injector as Injector);
+            var nodeMap:INodeMap = defaultSetup(this.injector as Injector);

+            // You could do your node mapping here.
+(See 'Map xml nodes to view components and value objects') /* ... */
         }
     }